notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 ## When I verify an artifact, I get the error 'Error: open $HOME/.config/notation/trustpolicy.json: no such file or directory'

 This error is likely related to trust policy configuration.
 Verify you have a trust policy set up before you attempt to verify an artifact. `notation policy show` can be used to view the current trust policy in use.
 If you need to override an existing trust policy with a new one, you can use the `notation policy import` command to import a new trust policy.
 For more details, see [Manage trust policies]({{< ref "/docs/how-to/manage-trust-policy" >}})
+This error is likely related to trust policy configuration.
+Verify you have a trust policy set up before you attempt to verify an artifact.
+For more details, see [Manage trust policies]({{< ref "/docs/notation/how-to/manage-trust-policy" >}})

 ## When I verify an artifact, I get the error '"$HOME/.config/notation/truststore/x509/ca/mytruststore" does not exist'